 Electrical symbols are a graphical representation of basic electrical and electronic devices or components.
-These Symbols are used in circuit and electrical diagrams to recognize a component.
+These Symbols are used in circuits and electrical diagrams to recognize a component.
 It is also called a schematic symbol.
 Each component has typical functionality according to its operational characteristics.

 An electronic circuit or schematic drawing uses a wired path between electronic components to complete the circuit.
 These components are represented by respective symbols for it.

-Though electrical symbols are standardized, may vary from country to country, or engineering disciplines, based on traditional conventions.
+Though electrical symbols are standardized, they may vary from country to country, or engineering disciplines, based on traditional conventions.

 This enables anyone to read electrical circuits or Electrical schematic diagrams and floor plans with ease and clarity.

 Electrical symbols represent the components of electrical and electronic circuits and do not define any function or process unless the circuit is implemented with components being physically used.
-(E.g. the circuit on breadboard or assembled printed circuit board)
+(E.g. the circuit on a breadboard or assembled printed circuit board)

-There is a circuit symbol for each, and every electrical component or device used in a circuit such as passive components, active components, measuring instruments, logic gates, etc.
+There is a circuit symbol for each and every electrical component or device used in a circuit such as passive components, active components, measuring instruments, logic gates, etc.

 A few electronic symbols that can be used in the circuit diagrams are given below for reference: